FirebirdSQL/firebird-documentation/lib/_readme_libs.txt

-At this moment, you need to pick up these files from there: fbdocs-lib-ant.zip fbdocs-lib-saxon.zip
+At this moment, you need to pick up these files from there: fbdocs-lib-ant.zip fbdocs-lib-saxon.zip foxon.jar

-Unpack them right here in the manual/lib directory.
+Place them right here in the manual/lib directory.
+Unpack any ZIPs.
 Overwrite existing files if necessary.

 The 6 other libs (fop, jimi, etc.) will be phased out of CVS later.